 Q: I can’t afford to purchase all the blank notebooks needed

-A: Getting started with Interactive Notebooks can seem a little expensive, because you’ll need a new notebook for each student.
+A: Getting started with Interactive Notebooks can seem a little expensive because you’ll need a new notebook for each student.

-Here’s some ideas to fund this:
+Here are some ideas to fund this:

 Q: “I love to incorporate movement into my therapy sessions – can I use interactive notebooks and still include movement?”

 A: Yes!
 Include the directions and visuals that you use in therapy in the notebook.
 If you use YouTube or the internet, include the links.
 Some parents may not be able to use them; but, many will.